MarkoBago95/Webshop/README.md

 );

 #spring-boot
 clone this repository to your local disk

 set your application properties to connect your local database or server port

-run as spring boot application (I'm using eclipse ide)
+run as spring boot application (I'm using eclipse IDE)

 #postman payloads examples